bigtimebuddy/tiny-atlas/README.md

 # Tiny Atlas

-A atlas is a small piece of supplemental data that ships alongside an image file and create a "spritesheet".
+An atlas is a small piece of supplemental data that ships alongside an image file and create a "spritesheet".
 The atlas tells a rendering system how to carve up the image into various textures (i.e., sprites).
 These files tend to be computer-generated and computer-read.
 Generally, the format options tend to be pretty verbose.
 What if we could create a terse format AND encode it the image itself?
 Enter Tiny Atlas.

 Tiny Atlas is a format specification for spritesheets but also some tooling for optionally encoding the altas into an image's metadata.